 Powerball annuity vs. cash: Which should I choose?

-One prize does not fit all when it comes to the lottery, and the answer to the question of Powerball annuity vs. cash is situation specific.
+One prize does not fit all when it comes to the lottery, and the answer to the question of Powerball annuity versus cash is situation-specific.
+We break down the advantages of the Powerball annuity versus lump sum to help you figure out what’s right for you.

 Lump sum advantages

-One major reason to take the lump sum is the potential for growth if you invest the money.
-“If a winner can conservatively invest their lump sum amount, their fortune will grow at a much quicker pace than if they wait for the annuity payments from the lottery,” said Kurland.
-“If interest rates go up considerably, the annuity option could become a bit more attractive, but right now, given the low interest rate environment, it makes more financial sense to take the lump sum.”
+- Opportunity for growth: One major reason to take the lump sum is the potential for growth if you invest the money.
+“If a winner can conservatively invest their lump-sum amount, their fortune will grow at a much quicker pace than if they wait for the annuity payments from the lottery,” said Kurland.
+“If interest rates go up considerably, the annuity option could become a bit more attractive, but right now, given the low-interest rate environment, it makes more financial sense to take the lump sum.”

-Another reason to take the lump sum is the current tax climate, said Snyder.
+- Potentially lower tax rate: Another reason to take the lump sum is the current tax climate, said Edward Snyder, CFP and co-founder of Oaktree Financial Advisors in Carmel, Ind.
 “We are at the best situation tax-wise we’ve ever seen,” he said.
 “Our current tax rate is temporary, though, and rates are set to go up in 2026.
 The lump sum today would be in the 37% bracket.
 If you took the annuity, you might be paying higher taxes later.”

+- Estate planning benefits: If the winner is older, the lump sum also offers an advantage for their heirs, said Kurland.
 “If a winner dies while receiving the annuity payments, their estate could be hit with a huge tax that it can’t afford,” he said.
-“The tax will be similar for a lump sum winner, but at least the money will be there to pay it.
+“The tax will be similar for a lump-sum winner, but at least the money will be there to pay it.
 An estate may not have the luxury of waiting for the annuity payments in order to pay the tax.
 There have been instances where this actually bankrupted an estate for a winner who chose the annuity payments.”